avrilcodes/avrilcodes/README.md

-# Hey, I'm Avril and I'm a Software Engineer from NYC! :nazar_amulet:
+### Hey!
+I'm Avril :beetle:

-I enjoy programming because it encourages me to be innovative, creative and a problem solver.
+I'm a Software Engineer from NYC and I enjoy programming because it encourages me to be innovative, creative also a problem solver.
 It requires me to think outside of the box and motivates me to keep learning since technology is continuously evolving.
 I'm currently on the self-taught path to **Fullstack Engineering**.